ShubhamVG/rshell-but-better/README.md

 - Maybe add encryption.

 Thanks for reading till here.
 Drop me a hi on Discord or email me.
 (And yes, I do read my emails everyday.)

+Update: I got busy with other things so I won't push updates to this "first Go project".
+Go is a great language.
+I use it almost a lot and I do suggest others to learn it.
+With that being said, this project is now being archived as of 10th of Sept, 2024.